Want to create a healthy kitchen for diet success?

 - Veggies: carrots, cabbage, kale, salad mix, cauliflower, etc.

 - Other: gluten-free bread, nut or seed butter, salsa, guacamole

 - Fruits: berries, cherries, mango, açaí, dragonfruit, bananas, etc.

 - Veggies: spinach, broccoli, asparagus, kale, etc.

 - Nuts and seeds: chia seeds, flax seeds, walnuts, almonds, etc.

-- Protein: wild salmon, Italian chicken sausage, black bean burgers, etc.
+- Protein: wild salmon, chicken sausage, black bean burgers, etc.